pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 iex(barry@frankel)1>
 ```

 `iex` is the interactive Elixir shell.
 The `--sname` flag stands for _short name_.
 It's short because we are omitting the hostname for now.
-This is followed by the name given to the node.
+This is followed by the name given to the node. `frankel`, shown in the prompt, is my host name.
 Let's spin up the next node:

 ```
 % iex --sname maurice